Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

 export class LoginPage {
   // Store the Playwright Page and coverage tracker constructor(private page: Page, private tracker: UICoverageTracker) {
+    // Track that the test has opened this page.
+    // Useful for identifying which pages were actually visited during test execution. this.tracker.trackPage({
+      url: '/auth/login',  // Logical or real URL of the page
+      page: 'LoginPage',  // Human-readable name of the page
+      priority: 0  // Used to indicate order on the pages graph });
   }

   // Method that performs the UI interaction and logs it for coverage